SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```
 <br>
-Running this code gives us:

 * Classification Accuracy = **0.936** meaning we correctly predicted the class of 93.6% of test set observations
 * Precision = **1.00** meaning that for our *predicted* delivery club signups, we were correct 100% of the time
 * Recall = **0.762** meaning that of all *actual* delivery club signups, we predicted correctly 76.2% of the time
 * F1-Score = **0.865**

-These are interesting.
-The KNN has obtained the highest overall Classification Accuracy & Precision, but the lower Recall score has penalised the F1-Score meaning that is actually lower than what was seen for both the Decision Tree & the Random Forest!
+The KNN has obtained the highest overall Classification Accuracy & Precision, but the lower Recall score has penalized the F1-Score meaning that is actually lower than what was seen for both the Decision Tree & the Random Forest!

 <br>

 ### Finding The Optimal Value For k <a name="knn-opt-k"></a>

 By default, the KNN algorithm within scikit-learn will use k = 5 meaning that classifications are based upon the five nearest neighbouring data-points in n-dimensional space.